chi-n-nguyen/comp20008-a2/01_preprocessing/README.md

 Rigorous data integration and quality control for VISTA 2023-2024 WFH adoption analysis.

+## Use of Gen AI Declaration
+I acknowledge my use of Claude [claude.ai] to assist with code development for this project's data preprocessing.

 ## Overview

 Multi-dataset integration with methodological quality controls: